quii/go-specs-greet/README.md

 `go get github.com/alecthomas/assert/v2`

 Given Farley's acceptance test design (Specification->DSL->Driver->System), we now have a decoupled specification from implementation.
-It doesn't know or care about _how_ we `Greet`; it's just concerned with the logic.
-This "logic" isn't much right now, but we'll expand upon the spec to add more functionality as we further iterate.
+It doesn't know or care about _how_ we `Greet`; it's just concerned with the essential complexity of our domain.
+Admittedly this complexity isn't much right now, but we'll expand upon the spec to add more functionality as we further iterate.
+It's always important to start small!

 You could view the interface as our first step of a DSL; as the project grows, you may find the need to abstract differently, but for now, this is fine.